-3.3 The Council's borrowing need (the Capital Financing Requirement)
+4.3 The Council's borrowing need (the Capital Financing Requirement)

-- 3.3.1 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
-The CFR reflects the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
-It is essentially a measure of the Council's indebtedness and underlying borrowing need.
-Any capital expenditure above, which has not immediately been paid for, will increase the CFR. - 3.3.2 The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's life, and so charges the economic consumption of capital assets as they are used. - 3.3.3 The CFR includes any other long-term liabilities (e.g. finance leases).
+- 4.3.1 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
+The CFR reflects the total historic outstanding capital expenditure which has not yet been accounted for through either revenue or capital resources.
+This may happen where, for example, internal borrowing is selected as a temporary form of financing a project until a capital receipt is realised.
+The strategy anticipates all future capital expenditure will be fully financed in the year of expenditure; therefore, it is not expected that there will any significant movement in the CFR over the reporting period. - 4.3.2 The CFR is offset by the minimum revenue provision (MRP), which is a statutory annual revenue charge (similar to the capital repayment element of a mortgage).
+It broadly reduces the CFR in line with each asset's life, and so charges the economic consumption of capital assets as they are used. - 4.3.3 The CFR includes any other long-term liabilities (e.g. finance leases).
 Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility by the lease provider and so the Council is not required to separately borrow for these schemes.
-The Council currently has no such schemes within the CFR. - 3.3.4 It is recommended that the CFR projections shown in Annex 1 are approved.
+The Council currently has no such schemes within the CFR. - 4.3.4 It is recommended that the CFR projections shown in Annex 1 are approved. - 4.3.5 A key aspect of the regulatory and professional guidance is that elected members are aware of the size and scope of any commercial activity in relation to the authority's overall financial position.
+The capital expenditure figures shown in para 4.2.1 and the details above demonstrate the scope of this activity.

-3.3.5 A key aspect of the regulatory and professional guidance is that elected members are aware of the size and scope of any commercial activity in relation to the authority's overall financial position.
-The capital expenditure figures shown in 4.2.1 and the details above demonstrate the scope of this activity.
+4.4 Liability Benchmark

-3.4 Liability Benchmark
+- 4.4.1 A third and new prudential indicator for 2024/25 is the Liability Benchmark (LB).
+The Authority is required to estimate and measure the LB for the forthcoming financial year and at least the following two financial years. - 4.4.2 There are four components to the LB: - - 1.
+Existing loan debt outstanding: the Council's existing loans that are outstanding at the year-end.
+The Council currently has two PWLB loans and therefore the existing loan debt outstanding will be equal to the remaining balance on these loans.

-- 3.4.1 A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
-The Authority is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum. - 3.4.2 There are four components to the LB: - - 1.
-Existing loan debt outstanding: the Authority's existing loans that are outstanding at the year-end.
-The Council currently has two PWLB loans and therefore the existing loan debt outstanding will be equal to the remaining balance on these loans. - 2.
-Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - 3.
-Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast.
-If the Councils net loan requirement is negative this means that the Council does not currently need to borrow to meet its future resource and capital intensions.
-If the figure is positive the Council will need to borrow.
-Therefore, a negative net loan requirement is the desirable position for the Council to be in. - 4.
-Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance. - 3.4.3 The Liability Benchmark is effectively the Net Borrowing Requirement of a local authority plus a liquidity allowance. - 3.4.4 As the Council's net loan requirement is negative across the entire forecast period, the Council's liability benchmark is also negative across the forecast period, indicating that there is no present need to borrow given the Council's current resources and capital intentions. - 3.4.5 The Benchmark calculation can be found in Annex 3.
+- 2. Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - 3.
+Net loans requirement: this shows the Council's gross loan debt, less treasury management investments at the last financial year-end, which is then projected into the future based on approved prudential borrowing, planned MRP and any other major cash flows forecast.
+The Council's net loan requirement is negative which means that it does not need to borrow to meet its future resource and capital intensions. - 4.
+Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance. - 4.4.3 The Liability Benchmark is effectively the Net Borrowing Requirement of a local authority plus a liquidity allowance. - 4.4.4 As the Council's net loan requirement is negative across the entire forecast period, the Council's liability benchmark is also negative across the forecast period, indicating that there is no present need to borrow based on the Council's current resources and capital intentions. - 4.4.5 The Benchmark calculation and graph can be found in Annex 3.

-3.5 Minimum Revenue Provision (MRP) Policy Statement
+4.5 Minimum Revenue Provision (MRP) Policy Statement